Daniel Reyenieju: Political activism and career

 In 2003, he was elected President of Itsekiri National Youth Council (INYC), a position he held until 2007.

 He was appointed into 13% Derivation Committee, and then became involved in mainstream politics.
 He won the slot to represent Warri Federal Constituency under the banner of the People's Democratic Party in the 2007 elections.
-He was accordingly sworn-in on the 5th day of June 2007 as a member representing Warri Federal Constituency in the House of Representatives in the 6th Assembly.
+He was accordingly sworn in on 5 June 2007 as a member representing Warri Federal Constituency in the House of Representatives in the 6th Assembly.
 He was again re-elected as member representing Warri Federal Constituency in the House of Representatives in 2011 and 2015.
 Having lost the Delta State PDP House of Representatives Primaries for Warri Federal Constituency to Chief Thomas Ereyitomi on Wednesday 3 October 2018, he later clinched the ticket under the platform of Social Democratic Party (SDP).
+He defected to All Progressives Congress (APC).

 Legislative activities

 In the 6th Assembly, he served as member of many House Standing Committees: Inter-Parliamentary Relations, Petroleum (Upstream), Navy, Aviation, Niger Delta, Airforce, FCT Area Councils, Legislative Budget and Research. and sponsored many bills.

-In the 7th Assembly, he served as the Chairman, House Committee on Inter-Parliamentary Relations and was elected the Vice Chairman, Commonwealth Parliamentary Association (Africa Region).
+In the 7th Assembly, he served as the chairman, House Committee on Inter-Parliamentary Relations and was elected the Vice Chairman, Commonwealth Parliamentary Association (Africa Region).
 He also served as member of Ad-hoc committee on the Constitutional Review and Petroleum Industry Bill (PIB).
 He was also the Chairman, Subcommittee on Petroleum Upstream on illegal bunkering and oil theft on Nigeria coastal line.

 In the 8th Assembly (2015 -2019), he is serving as Member of House Committees on Appropriations, Ports, Harbours and Water Ways, Anti-Corruption, Gas Resources, Local Content, Foreign Affairs, and ICT.
 He was recently made the Chairman of an Ad-hoc Committee with the mandate to investigate the huge sums owed indigenous contractors by International Oil Companies (IOCs) and revenue losses to Nigeria.